xSooDx/xsoodx.github.com/projects/thermalSR.md

 ---
 layout: post
-title: "Deep Learning Image Super Resolution for Thermal Images"
+title: "Deep Learning Super Resolution for Thermal Images"
 ---

 In January 2018, As part of my final year dissertation at PES University, I interned at [Niramai](https://www.niramai.com/), a health tech startup that developed a novel non-invasive breast cancer screening solution using thermal imaging and machine learning.